 Questions Frequently Asked by Faculty

 - How can I encourage my students to use the Writing Center?

 One of the best ways to inform your students about our services is by setting aside time in one of your class periods for a visit from one of our consultants.
 We will be happy to provide a 10-minute presentation on the services we offer or a 50-minute writing workshop.
-If you would like to schedule a presentation, please call Eliana Schonberg, Director of the Writing Center or Juli Parrish, Assistant Director of the Writing Center.
+If you would like to schedule a presentation, please call Juli Parrish, Interim Director of the Writing Center, or Sarah Hart Micke, Assistant Director of the Writing Center.